RandomHashTags/gluon-server/README.md

-# quark
+# Quark
 this project is intended to further my knowledge in C programming.
-This is a minecraft server alternative to any written in Java.